wix/Detox/detox/README.md

 That's it!
 Your first failing detox test!
 Next, we'll go over usage and how to make this test pass.

 ## Options

+##### Set Xcode build path
+By default, Xcode uses a randomized hidden path for outputting project build artifacts, called DerivedData.
+For ease of use (and better support in CI environments), it is recommended to change the project build path to a more convenient path.

+* With your project opened in Xcode, select menu `File` ► `Project Settings...`.
+Click on `Advanced...`, select `Custom` and from the drop-down menu, select `Relative to Derived Data`.
+* Build artifacts will now be created in a `DerivedData` folder next to your `xcodeproj` project.

 ### Device Configuration
 `configurations` holds all the device configurations, if there is only one configuration in `configurations` `detox build` and `detox test` will default to it, to choose a specific configuration use `--configuration` param<br>